Dance/Mix Show Airplay: Artists with the most accumulated top 10 Dance/Mix Show Airplay songs

+David Guetta leads with the most charted songs overall at Dance/Mix Show Airplay, among artists with 70 titles.
+Rihanna leads among female act with 37 entries.

 Songs with the most weeks at number one

-"Closer" by the Chainsmokers featuring Halsey holds the record for the most consecutive weeks at number one, at 20, dethroning the 18-week run of "Poker Face" by Lady Gaga.
+"Closer" by the Chainsmokers featuring Halsey holds the record for the most consecutive weeks at number one, at 20, dethroning the 15-week run of "Poker Face" by Lady Gaga.
 Before them, singer Deborah Cox held the record for her single "Something Happened on the Way to Heaven" with 10 consecutive weeks between November 2003 and February 2004.